 \section{Introduction and main results}

 In the past decades there has been considerable activity in establishing sharp inequalities using maps or flows.
 The basic idea is to look for a flow on a function space along which a given functional converges to its optimal value, \emph{i.e.}, one turns the idea of a Lyapunov function, known from dynamical systems theory, on its head.
-An example is furnished by the relatively recent proofs of the Brascamp-Lieb inequalities using non-linear heat flows in \cite{MR2377493,MR2448061,MR2077162}.
-Using the same methods a new Brascamp-Lieb - type inequality on $\S^d$ was proved in \cite{MR2077162}.
+An example is furnished by the relatively recent proofs of the Brascamp-Lieb inequalities using nonlinear heat flows in \cite{MR2377493,MR2448061,MR2077162}.
+Using the same methods a new Brascamp-Lieb type inequality on $\Sphere^d$ was proved in \cite{MR2077162}.
 Likewise the reverse Brascamp-Lieb inequalities can also be obtained in this fashion (see \cite{MR2087151}).
 Another example is the proof of Lieb's sharp Hardy-Littlewood-Sobolev inequality given in \cite{MR1038450} where a discrete map on a function space was constructed whose iterations drives the Hardy-Littlewood-Sobolev functional to its sharp value.
-Likewise, the sharp form of the Gagliardo-Nirenberg inequalities due to Dolbeault and Del Pino can be derived using the porous media flow (see \cite{MR1777035} and \cite{MR2745814} for the relation between the porous media equation and a special class of Hardy-Littlewood-Sobolev inequalities).
+Likewise, the sharp form of the Gagliardo-Nirenberg inequalities due to Dolbeault and del Pino can be derived using the porous media flow (see \cite{MR1777035}).
+The porous media equation can also be used in the context of a special class of Hardy-Littlewood-Sobolev inequalities (see~\cite{MR2745814}).

 Closely related are the proofs of sharp inequalities using transportation theory.
 The earliest use of transportation theory to our knowledge was in Barthe's proof of the Brascamp-Lieb inequalities as well as their converse, in \cite{MR1650312}.
-Transportation ideas were also applied in \cite{MR2032031} for proving the sharp Gagliardo-Nirenberg inequalities and in \cite{MR2258478} for proving sharp trace inequalities for Sobolev functions.
+Transportation ideas were also applied in \cite{MR2032031} for proving the sharp Gagliardo-Nirenberg inequalities and in \cite{MR2258478} for proving sharp trace inequalities.

-In this paper we invent a new type of porous media flow on Riemannian manifolds that allow us to give relatively straightforward proofs as well as generalizations of rigidity results of \cite{MR1134481,MR1412446,MR1631581} for a class of non-linear equations.
+In this paper we use a porous media flow on Riemannian manifolds that allow us to give relatively straightforward proofs as well as generalizations of rigidity results of \cite{MR1134481,MR1338283,MR1412446,MR1631581} for a class of nonlinear equations.
 Before describing the flow, we discuss the rigidity results.

 Throughout the paper we assume that $(\M,g)$ is a smooth compact connected Riemannian manifold of dimension $d\ge1$, without boundary with $\Lap$ being the Laplace-Beltrami operator on $\M$.
 For simplicity, we assume that the volume of $\M$, $\mathrm{vol}(\M)$ is $1$ and we denote by $d\kern1pt v_g$ the volume element.
 We shall also denote by~$\Ric$ the Ricci tensor.
 Let~$\lambda_1$ be the lowest positive eigenvalue of $-\Lap$.
 We shall use the notation $2^*:=\frac{2\,d}{d-2}$ if $d\ge3$, and $2^*:=\infty$ if $d=1$ or $2$.